Updated February 12, 2021 - Coronavirus

 My tour operator cancelled my tour because of the Coronavirus outbreak.
 Is this covered?

-Please note, that if your plan includes the Cancel For Any Reason Benefit, it does not cover penalties associated with any air or other travel arrangements not provided by Travel Supplier or the failure of Travel Supplier to provide the bargained-for Travel Arrangements due to cessation of operations for any reason.
+There is no coverage under the policy for this circumstance.
+You should seek a refund from your tour operator and other travel suppliers, including your airline carrier.
+Note that if your plan includes the Cancel For Any Reason Benefit, it does not cover penalties associated with any air or other travel arrangements not provided by Travel Supplier or the failure of Travel Supplier to provide the bargained-for Travel Arrangements due to cessation of operations for any reason.

 For more information on COVID-19, please visit the World Health Organization’s website at https://www.who.int/emergencies/diseases/novel-coronavirus-2019,